box/box-content-preview/README.md

 Access Token
 ------------
-Box Preview needs an access token to make Box API calls.
+Box Content Preview needs an access token to make Box API calls.
 You can either get an access token from the token endpoint (https://docs.box.com/reference#token) or generate a developer token on your application management page (https://blog.box.com/blog/introducing-developer-tokens/).

 Viewers
 -------